Kellie Maloney: Other ventures

 Following her gender transition, Maloney made a number of reality television appearances.
-In 2014 she appeared in reality TV series Celebrity Big Brother, reportedly receiving the highest fee of any housemate at £400,000.
+In August 2014, a week after the news of her transition was announced to the media, she entered the Celebrity Big Brother house to compete as a housemate on the fourteenth series.
+She reportedly received a fee of £400,000 for her appearance on the show, and was ultimate the fifth housemate to be evicted on Day 19.
 She appeared in the 2019 series of Celebrity Masterchef.
 In June 2021, the first trailer for Knockout Blonde, a five-part documentary series about Maloney, was released.

 Politics

 Maloney was the UKIP candidate for the 2004 London mayoral election, during which she was accused of "Griffin-like racism".

 She was also criticised for comments about lesbian and gay people.
 These included the explanation that a failure to campaign in Camden was because there were "too many gays".
 Maloney later told the BBC: "I don't want to campaign around gays ...
 I don't think they do a lot for society ... what I have a problem with is them openly flaunting their sexuality."
 James Davenport, chairman of Gay Conservatives, called for Maloney's resignation as a UKIP candidate, saying: "Frank Maloney is a dangerous extremist and should resign or be sacked as UKIP's candidate for London mayor.
 UKIP must back or sack their homophobic candidate."

 Maloney also stood as the UKIP candidate in the Barking constituency at the 2010 general election, finishing fifth of ten candidates with 1,300 votes (2.9%), thereby losing her deposit.

 In a 2014 interview with LGBTQ magazine EQView, Maloney addressed her previous statements, stating: "I accept comments I made in the past were wrong.
 If you knew Frank Maloney, if you were there when I made those remarks – you would have seen the smirk on my face.
 I knew it was wrong but I was saying it in jest [...] it was a mistake."

 In 2015, Maloney spoke at UKIP's Spring Conference in Kent, receiving a standing ovation.

 Maloney later left UKIP, citing party leader Nigel Farage's stance on LGBTQ rights as the trigger for her withdrawing her support.